Should you have any unresolved queries, please contact via info@kokoasset.com or leave a message by phone. Thank you for your understanding.

 In other words, if an investment manager is getting paid a certain fees by their clients, it is a certainty, that such an incentive will impact the decisions they make when selecting stocks.
 Most such decisions may be skewed in ways that are perhaps more self-serving than it would be under incentives associated with other fee-structures.

-No, Koko does not sell any financial or investment products nor does it sell securities in the company or distribute anyone else’s.
+No, Koko Asset Management does not offer, sell, or distribute securities or financial and investment products nor does it sell securities in the company or distribute anyone else’s.
 The investment manager simply manages client’s capital by picking stocks and all the fees are based on performance (see “Business” tab of the website for more information).

 Such records and related materials are presented to give the potential client a complete picture of what performance has occurred in the past.
 Documents shown to verify past performance and related materials are taken from brokerage statements, investment account statements and other original source documents including official documents covering the relevant periods.